Published on in Health Tip of the Week

 A serving of veggie dip is 2 tablespoons and contains 260 mg of sodium, 49 mg of phosphorus, and 91 mg of potassium.

-Contributed by: Elizabeth Coover, RD, LDN, Elisha Pavlick, RD, CSP, LDN
+Contributed by: Elizabeth Coover, MPH, RD, CSP, LDN, Elisha Pavlick, RD, CSP, LDN

 Categories: Health Tip of the Week